HugoRochartk/TIC-TAC-TOE/README.md

 Level Down:

-If last 3 games are losses or if last game is a draw and in the match history the player has a minimum of 5 losses
+If last 3 games are defeats or if last game is a draw and in the match history the player has a minimum of 5 defeats